wagesj45/gray-duck-mail/code-documentation/EasyMailDiscussion.Web.Models/RemoveContactModel/README.md

 RemoveContactModel Class
 ========================

-[Missing &lt;summary> documentation for "T:EasyMailDiscussion.Web.Models.RemoveContactModel"]
+A data model for the contact removal page.

 Inheritance Hierarchy